Geonovum/ogc-api-features-guideline/Examples.md

 | Deegree   |Wetransform           |https://test.haleconnect.de/ogcapi/datasets/simplified-addresses/v1 |
 | Gokoala   |PDOK                  |https://api.pdok.nl/brt/top10nl/ogc/v1 |

 Per tool, findings are elaborated in the next chapters when relevant.
+They are held to the requirements in the standards as stated in chapter 3.
+Not all standards are regarded, since they were not yet astablished at the time the services were set online.
+This counts for the common and filtering standard.

 ### Pygeoapi versus requirements